nodejs-design-patterns-book/nodejsdesignpatterns.com/src/blog/articles/installing-node-js/index.md

 ### What other people seem to like

-Before writing this article, I was actually curious to find out what are the options that most folks in my network prefer, so I run a [poll on Twitter](https://twitter.com/loige/status/1340999569807712257).
+Before writing this article, I was actually curious to find out what are the options that most folks in my network prefer.
+For this reason, I run a [poll on Twitter](https://twitter.com/loige/status/1340999569807712257).
 In this poll I asked how you prefer to install Node.js and provided 4 options:

   - Official Installer
   - Version manager (`nvm` or `n`)